GLP-1 education

 Start with clarity, not pressure.

-Complete a private eligibility check and understand whether doctor-guided next steps may be appropriate.
+Complete a private Metabolic Health Check and understand whether doctor-guided next steps may be appropriate.